 - (2) A School Certificate or Higher School Certificate awarded by an approved authority, on the same basis as the GCE or GCSE.
 A credit in a School Certificate or a pass at subsidiary standard in a Higher School Certificate, counts as a GCSE pass of Grade C or above.
-A pass at principal standard in a Higher School Certificate counts as a GCE pass at Advanced level. - (3) A Higher National Certificate or Diploma. - (4) An Ordinary National Certificate or Diploma, provided that the average performance in at least three of the subjects in the final examination is 60 per cent or better, and that these subjects are acceptable to the University. - (5) An EDEXCEL Foundation/Business and Technician Education Council (BTEC) National Diploma, Higher National Certificate, (BTEC) Extended Diploma with merit grades in a minimum of three second or third year modules. - (6) The Oxford University Special Diploma in Social Studies. - (7) The Ruskin College Diploma in Development Studies, Labour Studies, Literature, History or Social Studies.
+A pass at principal standard in a Higher School Certificate counts as a GCE pass at Advanced level. - A Higher National Certificate or Diploma. - An Ordinary National Certificate or Diploma, provided that the average performance in at least three of the subjects in the final examination is 60 per cent or better, and that these subjects are acceptable to the University. - (5) An EDEXCEL Foundation/Business and Technician Education Council (BTEC) National Diploma, Higher National Certificate, (BTEC) Extended Diploma with merit grades in a minimum of three second or third year modules. - (6) The Cambridge Pre-U Diploma - (7) A pass in an Open University Foundation Course.

-- (8) A pass in an Open University Foundation Course. - (9) Successful completion of any access course validated by an Authorised Validating Agency recognised by the Quality Assurance Agency (QAA). - (10) Successful completion of any Foundation Programme approved by the University. - (11) A degree from a UK or Commonwealth University, or such other university as may be recognised for this purpose. - (12) Qualifications which satisfy the general entrance requirements of any Scottish university. - (13) Qualified teacher status, provided that the candidate has passed with distinction in at least one general subject in a recognised certificate examination. - (14) The Army Special Certificate of Education, the Passing-out Examination of the Royal Naval College, Dartmouth, or the Forces Preliminary Examination. - (15) A pass in the Technological Baccalaureate offered by City and Guilds. - (16) A minimum of a pass in the Advanced General National Vocational Qualification. - (17) The Republic of Ireland Leaving Certificate with passes at Grade C3 or better in 5 approved subjects (including English) at the Higher Level at one sitting. - (18) Successful completion of any High School Leaving Certificate approved by the government of a European Union country which is regarded by the University as being equivalent to 12 modules of GCE Advanced level study (please consult the Admissions Office).
+- (8) Successful completion of any access course validated by an Authorised Validating Agency recognised by the Quality Assurance Agency (QAA). - (9) Successful completion of any Foundation Programme approved by the University. - (10) A degree from a UK or Commonwealth University, or such other university as may be recognised for this purpose. - (11) Qualifications which satisfy the general entrance requirements of any Scottish university. - (12) Qualified teacher status, provided that the candidate has passed with distinction in at least one general subject in a recognised certificate examination. - (13) The Army Special Certificate of Education, the Passing-out Examination of the Royal Naval College, Dartmouth, or the Forces Preliminary Examination. - (14) A pass in the Technological Baccalaureate offered by City and Guilds. - (15) A minimum of a pass in the Advanced General National Vocational Qualification. - (16) The Republic of Ireland Leaving Certificate with passes at Grade C3 or better in 5 approved subjects (including English) at the Higher Level at one sitting. - (17) Successful completion of any High School Leaving Certificate approved by the government of a European Union country which is regarded by the University as being equivalent to 12 modules of GCE Advanced level study (please consult the Admissions Office).
 English language must either be included as an element of the final examination or the candidate should obtain one of the English language qualifications set out in Regulation 3 below.